- Tom Williams, Capacity Builder

 No one likes to be rejected.
-The fear of no can hold us back from progress, including seeking the funds needed to meet our mission.
+This "fear" can hold us back from progress, including seeking the funds needed to meet our mission.
 We camouflage this fear sometimes with explanations like not having time or haven’t gotten around to it yet or even I don’t know that person.

 Eventually, asking people for money becomes a lower priority and we seek out less threatening ways of getting the money, like a new event or searching for more grants.